abhriyaroy/WallR2.0/README.md

   It consists of :
   <ul>
     <li> An <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/di/AppComponent.kt">App Component</a> which is used to bind the dependency graph to the application. </li>
-    <li> An <a href="https://dagger.dev/api/latest/dagger/android/support/AndroidSupportInjectionModule.html">Android Support Injection Module</a> which helps us inject into our classes which extend the support libraries</li>
+    <li> An <a href="https://dagger.dev/api/latest/dagger/android/AndroidInjectionModule.html">Android Injection Module</a> which helps us inject into the android framework classes.</li>
     <li> An <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/di/AppModule.kt">App Module</a> which contains all the dependencies required at the app level. </li>
     <li> An <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/di/ActivityBuilder.kt">Activity Builder Module</a> which creates the various activity subcomponents. </li>
     <li> The <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/di/ServiceBuilder.kt">Service Builder Module</a> which creates the service subcomponent. </li>